 After this newborn phase ends, most parents move their baby into their own room, and depending on the size and layout of your house, this could be quite far away from your own bedroom.

-If your baby’s room is on another floor or well down the corridor, you may struggle to hear them if they are crying in the night because something is wrong or if they’ve woken up earlier than usual, so using a baby monitor is a great way to overcome this distance issue.
+If your baby’s room is on another floor or well down the corridor, you may struggle to hear them if they are crying in the night because something is wrong or if they’ve woken up earlier than usual, so using one is a great way to overcome this distance issue.